-- 5. Social structure.
+- 1. Ontology.
+The point of this feature is to establish the objects that describe and populate the social space.
+Some objects may be generic to a metamodel (norm, scene, workspace,..) or to a family of SCTS (weapons in first person shooter games, contract in prediction markets, etc.), others are specific to the application domain of the particular SCTS (sword, bid,...). - 2.
+Primitive Actions and Events.
+How percepts are represented.
+For example, offering a picture for sale in an auction, bidding for it and declaring a bid invalid; reading the room temperature. - 3.
+Activities.
+The possibility of organising atomic actions into repetitive activities through protocols, social semantics, a set of norms, etc. (to represent a bidding round or mapping crisis events of a city). - 4.
+Subspaces and their Interrelationships.
+Constructs to describe (i) activities that involve only part of the participants who share a substate of the system that is not necessarily accessible to other participants, (ii) how these activities are interrelated and (iii) whether or not agents may be active in more than one activity at a given time (e.g., sequential scenes in a play, simultaneous auctions in eBay). - 5.
+Social Structure.
 Roles (author and reviewer) and relationships among roles (authors cannot review their papers); groups (ad.hoc: task force; standard: jury; board of directors) and organisational structures (team, department). - 6.
-Social devices.
+Social Devices.
 Means for (i) tagging the behaviour of individuals, so that participants may become aware of particular qualities (trust, social standing) or (ii) processes for modifying it (ostracism, whitewashing, fines and incentives). - 7.
-Regulatory system.
-Norms, normative consequence, enforcement mechanisms and procedures, norm life-cycle management, etc. (see [16] for a thorough discussion of normative affordances and features). - 8.
-Dynamics of the system.
+Regulatory System.
+Norms, normative consequence, enforcement mechanisms and procedures, norm life-cycle management, etc. (see [19] for a thorough discussion of normative affordances and features). - 8.
+Dynamics of the System.
 How to measure the performance of the system and the means to make the system change over time. - 9.
-Types of agents.
+Types of Agents.
 Means to choose the composition of the class of participants and specially to include as part of the system design those agents (or their roles) whose decision-making model is defined or is in control of the system itself.
 Two types are most usual: external agents that are opaque to the system and internal who act on behalf of the system who is responsible for their behaviour.
-For example, in games: "players" (usually human) and "non-player characters" (software agents deployed by the system designer). - 10.
-Languages and information framework.
+For example, in games: "players" (usually human) and "non-player characters" (software agents deployed by the system designer).

+10. Languages and Information Framework.
 Needed to express the specific instantiation of features (for protocols, norms,...) and to store the design and enactment data (local and global states of the system, agent profiles, performance indicators, etc.).

-These examples of features are meant to suggest how to make explicit the means required for designing or modelling an ASCS.
-With the following descriptions we make more precise what we understand by "the means for modelling" ' and "modelling" an ASCS.6
+These examples of features are meant to suggest how to make explicit the means required for designing or modelling an SCTS.
+With the following descriptions we aim to make more precise what we understand by "the means for modelling" and "modelling" an SCTS.4

-Notion 3 A metamodel (for ASCS) is a collection of languages, data structures and operations that when instantiated produce a model of an ASCS (and its internal agents, if any), through features that achieve the affordances of awareness and coordination in a social space.
+Notion 3.
+A metamodel (for SCTS) is a collection of languages, data structures and operations that when instantiated produce a model of an SCTS (and its internal agents, if any), through features that achieve the affordances of awareness and coordination in a social space.

-Consequently, a model, in this sense, is simply a "good" description of a sociocognitive system:
+Consequently, a model is simply a "good" description of a socio-cognitive system:

-Notion 4 A model of an artificial socio-cognitive system S is the instantiation of a metamodel for ASCS, such that the correspondence between the view of S in W matches the view of S in I.
+Notion 4.
+A model of an artificial socio-cognitive system S is the instantiation of a metamodel for SCTS, such that the correspondence between the view of S in W matches the view of S in I.